hmiller020414/hayley-miller-prework/Module-2_Assessment/README.md

 The letters R, S, T, L, N and E will automatically appear in your puzzle for you, if they exist.

-You will have 6 incorrect guesses to correctly fill in the missing blanks and solve the puzzle.
-You will see how many guesses remain, the letters you've already guessed and your win count beneath the puzzle.
+You will have 5 incorrect guesses to correctly fill in the missing blanks and solve the puzzle.
+You will see how many guesses remain, the letters you've incorrectly guessed and your win count beneath the puzzle.

 After completing — or failing to complete — a puzzle, press any key to generate a new one!